krolikbrunatny/mmtnet/content/posts/bresenhams-line.md

 ## Math

 I encourage you to derive the equations on a piece of paper.
-I don't want you to come up with everything on your own, just do it while looking at Ela Claridge's [elegant derivation](/assets/posts/bresenhams-line/bresenhams-derivation.pdf) from the University of Birmingham.
+I don't want you to come up with everything on your own, just do it while looking at this [elegant derivation](/assets/posts/bresenhams-line/bresenhams-derivation.pdf) presented by Ela Claridge from the University of Birmingham.

 ## Play